mrismanaziz/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## How do you find Will Smith in the snow?
+Look for fresh prints.